-- i) Fish, wildlife and forest management; - ii) Conservation projects and flood and erosion control projects; - iii) Agricultural uses, with the exception that new agricultural uses shall not be permitted in areas identified as Key Natural Heritage or Hydrologically Sensitive Features or their associated Minimum Vegetation Protection Zones identified on Schedule "H"; - iv) Transportation, infrastructure and utilities in accordance with the provisions of Section 3.2.5; - v) Home occupations in any legally established residential unit, subject to the regulations of the Zoning By-law; - vi) Home industries in association with any legally established use, subject to the regulations of the Zoning By-law; - vii) Bed and breakfast establishments in any legally established residential unit, subject to the regulations of the Zoning By-law; - viii) Farm vacation homes in association with any legally established agricultural use, subject to the regulations of the Zoning By-law;
+- i) Fish, wildlife and forest management; - ii) Conservation projects and flood and erosion control projects; - iii) Agricultural uses, with the exception that new agricultural uses shall not be permitted in areas identified as Key Natural Heritage or Hydrologically Sensitive Features or their associated Minimum Vegetation Protection Zones identified on Schedule "H"; - iv) Transportation, infrastructure and utilities in accordance with the provisions of Section 3.2.5;

-- ix) Low intensity recreational uses in accordance with the provisions of Section 3.2.6; - x) Unserviced parks; - xi) Recreational trails in accordance with the provisions of Section 3.2.7;

-Deferred→ xii) Legally existing uses in accordance with the provisions of Section 3.2.4;

-- xiii) Mineral aggregate operations in accordance with Section 4.6.4.4 of this Plan; - xiv) Wayside pits in accordance with Section 4.6.4.4 of this Plan; - xv) Agriculture-related uses; - xvi) Major Recreational uses as described in Section 38 of the Moraine Plan (See Appendix ORM IV) provided that such uses shall not be permitted in prime agricultural areas; - xvii) Accessory uses; and, - xviii) Indoor cannabis cultivation, outdoor cannabis cultivation, and cannabis processing is permitted, provided that that new cannabis cultivation uses shall not be permitted in areas identified as Key Natural Heritage or Hydrologically Sensitive Features or their associated Minimum Vegetation Protection Zones identified on Schedule "H".
+- v) Home occupations in any legally established residential unit, subject to the regulations of the Zoning By-law; - vi) Home industries in association with any legally established use, subject to the regulations of the Zoning By-law; - vii) Bed and breakfast establishments in any legally established residential unit, subject to the regulations of the Zoning By-law; - viii)Farm vacation homes in association with any legally established agricultural use, subject to the regulations of the Zoning By-law; - ix) Low intensity recreation uses in accordance with the provisions of Section 3.2.6; - x) Unserviced parks; - xi) Recreational trails in accordance with the provisions of Section 3.2.7; - xii) Legally existing uses in accordance with the provisions of Section 3.2.4; - xiii)Mineral aggregate operations in accordance with Section 4.6.4.4 of this Plan; - xiv) Wayside pits in accordance with Section 4.64.4. of this Plan; - xv) Agriculture-related uses; - Major Recreational uses as described in Section 38 of the Oak Ridges Moraine Conservation Plan (See Appendix ORM IV) provided that such uses shall not be permitted in prime agricultural areas; - xvii) Accessory uses.